dsvalerian/terrain-generator/README.md

 A Unity tool that procedurally generates a chunk of terrain from Perlin noise heightmaps.

 ## Live Demo
-A live demo of the tool can be found here: http://dmitrisalov.pythonanywhere.com/terrain-generator Users may alter different values in the generation algorithm and the chunk will be updated in real time.
+A live demo of the tool can be found on [my portfolio website](http://dmitrisalov.pythonanywhere.com/terrain-generator).
+Users may alter different values in the generation algorithm and the chunk will be updated in real time.
 To regenerate a brand new chunk, click the "generate" button.

 ## How It Works